 Here’s how Nordstorm, Food52 and Victoria’s Secret use story links to their advantage.

 In case you don’t have 10,000 followers just yet, don’t worry.
 You can add your Instagram bio link in the meantime.
 It is preferable if you put up branded short links using a tool like Replug because you can track the link clicks through its built-in UTM builder.

 Do story hops

 A story hop is an excellent way to keep your audience engaged.
 It can also be used to bring in more followers.
 So, what is a story hop really?

 It is when you collaborate with multiple, similar Instagram accounts and decide on an activity to do together.
-For example, a group of four influencers decide to cook their version of pasta.
+For example, a group of four influencers decides to cook their version of pasta.
 So, one will put up a story about the pasta, sharing her recipe and tag the others.